The Top 10 Common Shower Wall Surround Panel Misconceptions

 How can I (or my team) help you?

-If you’re looking on input or high-quality choices in grout free shower wall panels on a nationwide basis call Innovate Building Solutions at 877-668-5888.
+If you’re looking for input or high-quality choices in grout free shower wall panels for your home or shower panels for senior housing, on a nationwide basis call Innovate Building Solutions at 877-668-5888.
 For a local bathroom remodeling project check out Cleveland Design and Remodeling (216-658-1290) of The Bath Doctor in Columbus Ohio (614-252-3242).

 If you’re a remodeler or builder and want practical advice on remodeling products, industry trends, marketing and sales tips to grow your business (and cut day to day hassles), start reading my newest blog – Innovate Builders Blog.
 It’s packed with ideas you can use now.
 Click here to Sign Up for the Innovate Builders Blog.

 If you’re in the building business, click here if you’d like to learn how to become a shower wall panel dealer or call and ask for Mike at 888-467-7488

 Walter – feel free to call our team at 877-668-5888.
 Thanks for reading – Mike (I’ll also send you an email).

 Brenda- I’m glad you found the article informative.
 It’s important to thoroughly research your options – because there’s no perfect wall panel system (they all have their strengths and weaknesses – and any supplier who tells you otherwise isn’t telling the truth – IMHO.
 For the money my favorite are the laminate wall panels followed by the PVC units – they both look stylish, are good values for the money and pretty straightforward to install.
 If me – or my team – can help you feel free to call 877-668-5888.
 Mike